If you want to make the world a better place, there’s one really easy thing that you can do: reduce your consumption.

 The big hitter in the tiny house world is The Tiny Life.

-Ryan Mitchell moved into a tiny house in 2009 and started blogging about it at the same time.
+Ryan Mitchell moved into a tiny house in 2009 and started blogging about it at the same time and we love his tiny life.

 The Tiny House-Wife